 Morocco is known as The Gateway to Africa and is a country rich in diversity, from the mighty mountain ranges of The Atlas to the Sahara Desert, from Atlantic and Mediterranean beaches to wonderful cities rich in history and full of the warmest hospitality.

-Let the expert, experienced English speaking guides of FFes Desert Trips be your companions on a journey of exploration and adventure whether it be for a day trip or a longer tour, we can provide a tailored for you experience of a lifetime!
+Let the expert, experienced English speaking guides of Fes Desert Trips be your companions ona journey of exploration and adventure whether it be for a Day Tour, Desert Tour, we can provide a tailored for you experience of a lifetime!

 Morocco is a dizzying and delightful mix of cultures, ancient traditions, religions and modernity.
-It is an extraordinary sensory overload of tasty tagines and hot mint tea, towering minarets from which the faithful are called to prayer and tranquil date plantations, aromatic spice stands in labyrinthine centuries old medinas and country side from massive mountains to duty deserts and fragrant cypress forests.
+It is an extraordinary sensory overload of tasty tagines and hot mint tea, towering minarets from which the faithful are called to prayer and tranquil date plantations, aromatic spices stands in labyrinthine centuries old medinas and country side from massive mountains to dusty deserts and fragrant cypress forests.

 In the north, Tangier has been the Gateway to Africa for Europeans for hundreds of years and remains so today, noted for its beaches of golden sand, its white washed houses and flowering modern cultural life.
 Heading on down the coastline are the modern capital Rabat, the huge modern metropolis of Casablanca, made famous in the movie of the same name, the sea-activities centre of Essaouira and the lively, fun-filled beach resort of Agadir much beloved by sun worshippers and surfers.